wiseman-timelord/DisableSatanInside-10/README.md

 # DisableSatanInside-10
-Status: Alpha
+Status: Working

-### Development
-- Un-tested, do not use; waiting for appropriate point to run it on the laptop, when I have no other tasks.
-See below in preview if you are interested in which services are affected, and do it manually for now.

 ### Description
-This is a simple program to disable all Windows 10 services related to Active Directory, a set of services completely un-necessary if you intend to use your Windows based PC for Movies and Gaming, but definately nothing to do with sharing resources on the network or updating windows.
-I did the modifications manually, and my Windows 10 PC still booted fine.
-Its one of those things you would do last when installing a windows 10 computer, probably after using my other program AntiMsSpyware.
-My own philosophy is people should be using, Windows 10 based PC for the Games/Media and Ubuntu 24.10 for work; its easy enough to, install and use, Ubuntu now with the assistance of free GPT services for instructions on Ubuntu, and obviously you dont need most Windows features for Games/Media.
+This is a simple program to disable all Windows 10 services related to Active Directory, that are not specifically required for, Internet or Games or Media.
+I have tested it, and my, Laptop and Desktop, seemed ok, and could connect to wireless network to use internet fine.
+This program is one of those things you would do last when installing a windows 10 computer, probably after using privacy programs, as well as, my other program AntiMsSpyware.
+My own philosophy is people should be using, Windows 10 based PC for the Games/Media/Offline and Ubuntu 24.10 for Work/Web.
+See below in preview if you are interested in which services are affected, and do it manually if you want some of them.

 ### Features
 - Glorified menu with simple interface.